If you care about the area you live in, you care about land use.

 Community land trusts are one housing strategy that is being employed in a number of communities facing the same challenges that Bonner County is currently experiencing.

-Additional panelists will include KLT Executive Director Katie Cox and Ponderay City Community Development Director Erik Brubaker.
-The panel will be facilitated by Lisa Gerber of Big Leap Creative.
+Additional panelists included KLT Executive Director Katie Cox and local planner Erik Brubaker.
+The panel was facilitated by Lisa Gerber of Big Leap Creative.
 Gerber’s podcast, Breaking Trail, has tackled the subject of growth and affordability in recent episodes.

 This event was made possible through a grant from the Bonner County Human Rights Task Force and with support from the Selkirk Association of Realtors and the Bonner Community Housing Agency.